 The Faces-HQ dataset: Durall et al.[6] released the Faces-HQ dataset.
 Each image in the Faces-HQ dataset has a resolution of 1024×1024, which is significantly higher than that of the Wang dataset.
 Faces-HQ contains 20,000 real face images sampled from CelebA-HQ[10] and FFHQ, as well as 20,000 generated images sampled from the 100K Faces project[33] and www.thispersondoesnotexist.com.
 These generated images were produced by StyleGAN and StyleGAN2.
 CelebA-HQ and FFHQ are commonly used datasets for training GANs and are recognized as benchmarks for training and testing detection algorithms.

-In this thesis, the "person" subset of the Wang training set is used to train PixMSE, while the biggan, gaugan, and stargan subsets of the Wang test set, as well as the entire Faces-HQ dataset, which contains over 102k images, are used as test sets..
+In this thesis, the "person" subset of the Wang training set is used to train PixMSE, while the biggan, gaugan, and stargan subsets of the Wang test set, as well as the entire Faces-HQ dataset, which contains over 102k images, are used as test sets.

 3.2 Experimental environment